max-radin/pyqtgraph/doc/source/index.rst

         Getting started
         ^^^^^^^^^^^^^^^

-        New to *PyQtGraph* Check out the getting started guides.
+        New to PyQtGraph?
+Check out the getting started guides.

         +++